harrycresswell/harry/content/page/uses.md

 In 2021 I committed to using [Hugo](https://gohugo.io/) to build content based websites.
 I use it for both client projects and all sorts of personal projects.
 Having worked with a bunch of different tools in the past – WordPress, Jekyll, Gatsby and Eleventy to name a few – Hugo is hands down my favourite to work with.

-I use [Cloudcannon](https://cloudcannon.com/) for any client project which requires CMS.
+I use [Cloudcannon](https://cloudcannon.com/) for any client project which requires a CMS.
 Unlike most content management systems, Cloudcannon was built with Hugo in mind.
 Having worked with both Netlify CMS (now [Decap](https://decapcms.org/)) and Forestry (now discontinued) in the past, it’s the best I’ve found for websites built with Hugo.

 For hosting and deployment I currently use Cloudcannon (which uses Cloudflare under the hood) for client sites and [Netlify](https://www.netlify.com/) for personal projects.